co-mmer/aaa-mockmvc/README.md

 4. **Act**: The request is executed with the `act()` method, followed by `actPerform()` to send the request.
 5. **Assertions**: Several assertions are made to verify the response:
-    - The response is asserted to be non-empty using `assertContentNotEmpty()`.
+    - The response is asserted to be non-empty using `assertCollectionNotEmpty()`.
     - The HTTP status of the response is asserted to be `HttpStatus.OK`, ensuring the request was successful.
-    - The response content size is asserted to match the expected number of items using `assertContentSize(2)`, confirming that the correct number of objects is returned.
-    - The response content is asserted to match the expected list of `DemoDto` objects using `assertContentEquals`, confirming that the API returns the correct data structure.
+    - The response content is asserted to match the expected list of `DemoSimple` objects using `assertCollectionEquals`, confirming that the API returns the correct data structure.

 This structured approach helps ensure that the endpoint behaves as expected and returns the correct list of DTOs.